Towards quantum Mechanics on the curved cotangent bundle: Introduction

-Since the early days of the conception of the theory \cite{Bronstein36}, the minimum length-concept has been a hallmark of quantum gravity \cite{Snyder46,Amati87,Gross87a,Gross87b,Amati88,Konishi89,Maggiore93b,Myung09b,Myung09c,Eune10}.
-In fact, it suffices to combine arguments from general relativity and quantum mechanics to arrive at fundamental and absolute limitations to measurements \cite{Mead64,Mead66,Padmanabhan87,Ng93,Maggiore93a,Amelino-Camelia94,Garay94,Adler99a,Scardigli99,Capozziello99,Camacho02,Calmet04}.
-This effect can be modelled easily within nonrelativistic quantum mechanics through modifications to the algebra of observables \cite{Maggiore93c,Kempf94,Kempf96a,Benczik02,Das12}, resulting in generalized uncertainty principles (GUPs).
+Since the early days of the conception of the theory \cite{Bronstein36}, the minimal-length concept has been a hallmark of quantum gravity \cite{Snyder46,Amati87,Gross87a,Gross87b,Amati88,Konishi89,Maggiore93b,Myung09b,Myung09c,Eune10}.
+Indeed, it suffices to combine heuristic arguments from general relativity and quantum mechanics to arrive at fundamental and absolute limitations to measurements \cite{Mead64,Mead66,Padmanabhan87,Ng93,Maggiore93a,Amelino-Camelia94,Garay94,Adler99a,Scardigli99,Capozziello99,Camacho02,Calmet04}.
+This effect can be modelled within nonrelativistic quantum mechanics through modifications to the algebra of observables \cite{Maggiore93c,Kempf94,Kempf96a,Benczik02,Das12}, resulting in generalized uncertainty principles (GUPs) (see \cite{Hossenfelder12} for a review and \cite{Bosso:2023aht} for a critical account of the state of the field).
 Similarly, there are analogous deformations leading to extended \cite{Bolen04,Park07,Bambi08a,Mignemi09,Ghosh09,CostaFilho16} and, a combination of the two, generalized extended uncertainty principles \cite{Bambi08a,Ong18}, in short EUPs and GEUPs, respectively.
-In that vein, for instance, a modification of the form
+Consider, for instance, a modification of the form\footnote{Throughout this paper we set Planck's constant $\hbar$ equal to one.}